aws/karpenter-provider-aws/docs/aws/README.md

 # Getting Started with Karpenter on AWS

-Karpenter automatically provisions new nodes in response to unscheduleable pods.
+Karpenter automatically provisions new nodes in response to unschedulable  pods.
 Karpenter does this by observing events within the kubernetes cluster, and then sending commands to the underlying cloud platform.

 In this example, the cluster is running on Amazon Web Services (AWS) Elastic Kubernetes Service (EKS).
 Karpenter is designed to be cloud platform independent, but currently only supports AWS.
 Contributions are welcomed.

-This guide should take less than 1 hour to complate, and cost less than $0.25.
+This guide should take less than 1 hour to complete, and cost less than $0.25.
 Follow the clean-up instructions to reduce any charges.

 # Install

 Karpenter is installed in clusters with a simple helm chart.

 Karpenter additionally requires IAM Roles for Service Accounts (IRSA).
-IRSA permits Karpenter (within the cluster) to make privlidged requests to AWS (as the cloud platform).
+IRSA permits Karpenter (within the cluster) to make privileged requests to AWS (as the cloud platform).

 ## Required Utilities